Configure OAuth for Snowflake Connections

 2. Copy, paste, and customize the following command in a text editor:

-Note: If you're making these configuration changes in Tableau Server 2021.1 and later, refer to Step 2: Configure Tableau Server because the format of oauth.snowflake.client value has changed.
+Note: If you're making these configuration changes in Tableau Server 2021.1 and later, note that the format of oauth.snowflake.clients value has changed.

 tsm configuration set -k oauth.snowflake.clients -v " [{\"oauth.snowflake.instance_url\":\"https://account.snowflakecomputing.com\", \"oauth.snowflake.client_id\":\"client_id_string\", \"oauth.snowflake.client_secret\":\"client_secret_string\", \"oauth.snowflake.redirect_uri\":\"http://your_server_url.com/auth/add_oauth_token\" }]"